Path Of Exile’s next update is Echoes Of The Atlas, out Jan 15th

 Path Of Exile's next update is Echoes Of The Atlas, out Jan 15th

-Path Of Exile‘s next expansion is called Echoes Of The Atlas, as announced earlier this evening in a (still ongoing!)
-Twitch livestream.
+Path Of Exile‘s next expansion is called Echoes Of The Atlas, as announced earlier this evening in a Twitch livestream.
 It’s adding the usual mixture of new features to the free-to-play hack-and-slasher, including new maps, endgame content, and a new challenge league.
 You’ll be able to play it on January 15th, but you can step below right now to watch the announcement and read a few more details.

-Here’s the livestream, though I’ll swap this out for a trailer once one is available.

 Update 3.13 for Path Of Exile is called Echoes Of The Atlas, and it’s introducing eleven new maps, rewaorked ascendancies, passive skill trees for the Atlas in-game map, and new endgame bosses.